DEA Designates CBD a Schedule I Controlled Substance; FDA Publishes Adverse Event Report Data; Senator Calls for Stronger NDI Enforcement

 On December 14, 2016, the Drug Enforcement Administration (“DEA”) published a Final Rule in the Federal Register that creates “a new Administration Controlled Substances Code Number for ‘Marihuana Extract.’ ” Effective January 13, 2017, marijuana extracts like the popular ingredient cannabidiol (“CBD”) will be listed Schedule I controlled substances, alongside drugs like heroin and LSD.

 Dietary supplement and hemp-product marketers strongly oppose the Final Rule, arguing Congress did not intend to schedule non-psychoactive hemp extracts like CBD.
+Products like cbd gummies 1000mg have become the latest trend in health supplements, and are known for their lack of psychoactive effects.
+You can also buy other edibles online as well as gummies.
 And the Ninth Circuit previously voided a similar DEA attempt to schedule non-psychoactive hemp products.
 That court ruled: DEA “cannot regulate naturally-occurring THC notcontained within or derived from marijuana-i.e., non-psychoactive hemp products [such as CBD]-because non-psychoactive hemp is not included in Schedule I. The DEA has no authority to regulate drugs that are not scheduled, and it has not followed procedures required to schedule a substance.”
 Hemp Indus.
 Ass’n. v.
 Drug Enforcement Admin., 357 F.3d 1012, 1018 (9th Cir.
 2004).

 The hemp and dietary supplement industries are sure to challenge DEA’s latest attempt to schedule CBD.
+It is no surprise that the DEA is looking to prevent the best cbd distributors from going about their business, but it would take a lot for DEA to officially schedule CBD.
 We may even see a “grass-roots” movement similar to that against DEA’s attempt to schedule the “psychoactive constituents” of kratom (Mitragyna speciosa) in August 2016.
 There, after strong industry reaction, DEA withdrew its notice of intent to temporarily place kratom constituents into Schedule I. DEA took comments from the public on the matter and asked FDA to provide a scientific and medical evaluation of the substances.
 Stay tuned for updates!

 FDA Publishes Adverse Event Report Data